welcome to the taj mahal

 • Chaat: sweet and sour snack prepared with potatoes, chickpeas and spicy mustards

-It is a real wonder of the world, the only reason to reach Agra …. the ONLY one!
-The city has nothing, wrecked!
-So I recommend sleeping there the night before, getting up at 5 am and visiting the Taj as well to avoid the Confusion and enjoy this show!
-I was there two nights and a whole day, so having nothing else to do I enjoyed the Taj looking at it both across the river at sunset, revisiting it in its entirety for the Second time in one day (I repeat, in Agra there is absolutely nothing else to do) ….
+It is a true wonder of the world, the only reason to reach Agra… the ONLY one! the city has nothing, a disaster! so I recommend sleeping there the night before, getting up at 5 in the morning and visiting the Taj so as to avoid the confusion and enjoy this show!
+I was there two nights and a whole day, so having nothing else to do I enjoyed the Taj looking at it both from the other side of the river at sunset and revisiting it in full for the second time in one day (I repeat, in Agra there is absolutely nothing else to do)….

 Not to be missed